 Top 10 award-winning Irish whiskeysBy Nicola Carruthers

-Looking across multiple categories, from blends to single pot still, a wide range of whiskeys were awarded the top accolades of Master and Gold medals for their quality and complexity.
+Looking across multiple categories, from blended to single grain, a wide range of whiskeys were awarded the top accolade of Master medal for their quality.

-The individual scores of each entrant have not been revealed, however these are 10 of the highest rated medallists in the competition, in no particular order.
+The individual scores of each entrant have not been revealed, however these are 10 of the highest rated medalists in the competition, in no particular order.

-While some expressions are more expensive than your average bottle, our judges have given each Irish whiskey listed here the seal of approval for offering excellent quality within their respective price categories.
+While some expressions are not standard priced, our judges have given each Irish whiskey listed here the seal of approval for offering excellent quality within their respective price categories.

 Click through to the following pages to view the top 10 award-winning expressions from this year’s Irish Whiskey Masters.

 Price: €46 (US$51.38)

 The Single Pot Still – Super Premium contingent produced a Master in Powers Three Swallow Release – “a perfect example of skilled whiskey-making”, according to one judge.

 Powers Three Swallow is made from a mash of malted and unmalted barley, then tripled distilled in copper pot stills.
 It is matured in Bourbon barrels before being finished in aged Sherry casks.

 The Irish whiskey takes its name from when the Power family would bring a small flask of Powers whiskey on their coach journey to enjoy, but not enough was consumed to interfere with their jobs.

 The name was also inspired by the migration of the Irish swallow, which signifies the beginning of Ireland’s distillation season.
 Historically, Powers has used two or three swallows to indicate the age, quality and purity of its products.